 The Greenbelt is a good place to farm.
 Visitors to Ottawa’s Greenbelt can purchase a variety of fruits, vegetables and herbs from farm stands.
 The locally grown food can also be purchased at several farmers’ markets within the city.
 Field crops such as corn, soybeans, wheat and hay are grown widely in the Greenbelt.
+Several farms produce milk and meat.
+Find out more in the Ottawa Buy Local Food Guide.

 Many major cities are recognizing the importance of agriculture as food needs grow, while land and soil are becoming increasingly scarce.
 The NCC is developing a strategy to integrate food and agriculture into the planning of the Capital.